getodk/docs/odkx-src/build-app.rst

 :guilabel:`grunt addtable:tableid` : Will create the required directory structure for an individual table, including the forms directory.

-:guilabel:`grunt clean` : Wipes the device of all ODK-X data
+:guilabel:`grunt clean` : Wipes the device of all ODK-X data.

 :guilabel:`grunt empty` : Remove unnecessary files to make an empty app-designer directory to work with.